roman-milk/roman-milk.github.io/lonely-womans-fantasy.md

  The two young men looked at each other with an idea both shared without a word spoken.
 "We could play strip poker if you like," Jim suggested while squirming on the stool, ready to turn it into a joke when she rejected the idea.

  "Oh?
 How do we play that game?
 I don't even understand this one yet.
 I am happy to play with you, if you want me.
 It is nice playing and talking together.
 I have no friends here.
 At the orphanage nuns did not let us keep in touch with other girls so I don't know anyone at home either.
 If you want to play with me that is nice.
 I will strip for you of course.
 You have paid for me," she smiled.
-Report_Story #2